-The details are not yet finalised, but it will be a formalised structure which incorporates:
+The WA-Alliance will be a formalised membership body which incorporates:

 If we look at a another profession having one word to describe a role for example: